 - ¼ cup chopped scallions

-1) In a medium bowl, whisk together gochujang, garlic, sesame oil, and soy sauce until blended.
+1) In a medium bowl, whisk together 2 tbsp gochujang, 4 minced garlic cloves, 1 tbsp sesame oil, and 1 tbsp soy sauce until blended.

-5) After the cook, remove all the pans from your Suvie.
-Drain excess water from the protein pan, remove tofu from the vacuum-sealed bag.
+4) After the cook, remove the pan from your Suvie.
+Drain any excess water from the pan and remove tofu from the vacuum-sealed bag.
 Drain any excess liquid from inside the bag and wipe the pan dry with a paper towel, return the tofu to the pan.
-Place the pan in the top right zone of your Suvie and broil for 10 minutes or until tofu is lightly golden.

-6) Fluff rice with a fork and divide between bowls.
-Top rice with vegetables, tofu, kimchi, and scallions.
+6) After the rice has cooked, remove the pan from the Suvie Starch Cooker, fluff with a fork, and divide the rice between bowls.
+Once cooked, top the rice with vegetables, tofu, kimchi (if using), and scallions.